Reflections on the All Learners Conference

 One of the big take-aways for me was how eager participants were to access more knowledge and resources to augment their ability to guide and support students to be successful.
 The energy participants brought to the conference was amazing.
 I think this will help us learn much more in the coming year.

 It was a wonderful day of conversations – and just the beginning.
-Please check on this blog regularly as we’re committed to putting up new information here regularly.
+Please stay connected to our blog as we’re regularly putting up new information.

 We’ll let everyone know when we’ve booked a date for the Specialized Instruction day in November.
 This will be a series of workshops designed specifically for Special Educators and interventionists.
 We’ll look at Clinical Interviews, Collaborative Study, Inclusive Practices for Main Lesson, Push-in During Menu and Addressing Specific Learning Challenges like working memory and attention deficit.
-Please let your SpEd folks and interventionists know that it’s coming and keep checking the website!
+Please let your special education folks and interventionists know that it’s coming and keep checking out our website!